What Are the Most Common Dietary Restrictions?

 Whether based on an allergy, religious belief, or dietary preference, it’s key to understand the ins and outs of common dietary restrictions, both to cater to different guests’ wants and needs and prevent life-threatening situations.

-Here are some of the most common dietary restrictions you might encounter at your restaurant.
+Here are some of the most common dietary restrictions you might encounter at your restaurant, by Toast.

 Menu Engineering Course